 I’ve noticed a few issues when testing cards in this camera that I want to go over.

 First, memory card slot 1 actually uses UHS-II hardware, however, the firmware does not support UHS-II.
-As a matter of fact, the cameras bus speeds don’t really even fully take advantage of UHS-I cards as the camera bottlenecks at speeds of around 30MB/s.
+As a matter of fact, the camera’s bus speeds don’t really even fully take advantage of UHS-I cards as the camera bottlenecks at speeds of around 30MB/s.
 Kind of sounds like it’s using the same old junk Sony cameras are using.

 Second, because Slot 1 uses different hardware than Slot 2, you’ll run into a lot of issues when swapping cards between different slots.
-For example, if I formatted a card in Slot 2, it often will not work in Slot 1 and vise versa.
+For example, if I formatted a card in Slot 2, it often will not work in Slot 1 and vice versa.
 Some cards like the Kingston didn’t work at all in Slot 1, but then worked fine in Slot 2.

 Pentax K-1 Memory Card Speed Chart